United States : Safety by City

 Shorewood seems like a pretty safe area, and Whitefish Bay is covered with cops all the time.

-The Northside has areas that are pretty dangerous.
 This part of the city very poor and poverty-stricken, and very much considered the ghetto.

 Always know where you’re going, don’t look passerby in the eye, but always be considerate of their presence.